Sign up for this trip by filling in this form. Sign-up fee: USD 500$/person.

 We will provide water, juice, coffee, tea, some cocktails and wine/beer during lunches and all dinners and some activities.
 We will make it clear what’s included and what’s not.
 Premium alcoholic drinks (ie expensive cognac, whiskey, champagne, etc) are not included.
 You can pay for those on the spot or sign it to the room and pay when checking out.

-World Vegan Travel and CPG Vegan Trips aim to be a safe place for all LGBTQ travelers.
+World Vegan Travel and Joyful Vegan Trips aim to be a safe place for all LGBTQ travelers.
 We have a zero-tolerance policy on discrimination of any sort.

 Generally speaking, Italy is considered a gay-friendly country and public opinion on homosexuality is generally regarded as increasingly culturally liberal.
 Same-sex civil unions and unregistered cohabitation have been legally recognized since June 2016.